26-Year-Old Pitcher – Washington Nationals

 Stephen Strasburg Contract Information:

-Signed a one-year contract with the Nationals in January of 2014, avoiding arbitration.
+Signed a one-year, $7.4 million contract with the Nationals in January 2015, avoiding arbitration.

 To instantly reveal our fantasy analysis of every player – including Stephen Strasburg – simply subscribe now.

 |Today's Projections||Subscribe now to see Today's projected stats for Stephen Strasburg|